The Retention Mirage

 Blink → Test → Bond → Love.

-This is the foundation of ‘Customer Custody’ — the measurable strength of the relationship between brand and buyer.
-High custody occurs when customers return not because they’re chased, but because they choose, they identify, there is ‘Resonance’ with the brand’s purpose, values, and service.
-Their purchasing becomes self-initiated — not incentivized — producing the most efficient and profitable growth curve a business can achieve.
+This is the foundation of Customer Custody—the measurable strength of the relationship between brand and buyer.
+High custody occurs when customers return not because they’re chased, but because they choose; because they identify; because the brand resonates with their purpose, values, and lived experience.

 The Retention Illusion: Why Common Metrics Mislead